-[25] In line with these principles, the Court concludes that Plaintiff JA Apparel is entitled to a permanent injunction prohibiting Abboud-personally, through Houndstooth, or through any other entity with which he is affiliated-from using his name as a trademark, service mark, trade name, or brand name.
-Abboud may not use his name in any manner on "jaz" clothes, labels, hang-tags, or product packaging.
-Should Abboud choose to use his name in promotional and advertising materials, he must do so in a way that is not inconsistent with this Court's fair use analysis.
-Abboud's name must be used descriptively, in the context of a complete sentence or descriptive phrase, and must be no larger or more distinct than the surrounding words in that sentence or phrase.
-Abboud is to prominently display his trademark "jaz" (or any other trademark) elsewhere in the advertisement, both to alert consumers that "jaz" is the source-in the trademark sense -of the new clothing line, and to minimize any resulting confusion.
-Finally, should Abboud use his name as proposed in Defendants' Exhibit 187 and 188 or anything similar, he must include a disclaimer of any affiliation with JA Apparel and products sold under the Joseph Abboud trademarks.
-The disclaimer must be displayed in a font that is no smaller than the accompanying text in which Abboud uses his name.
-22
+1) Abboud may not use his name-either personally, through Houndstooth, or through any other entity with which he is affiliated-as a trademark, service mark, trade name or brand name; 2) Abboud may not use his name in any manner on "jaz" clothes, labels, hang-tags, or product packaging; 3) Abboud may not use his name in promotional and advertising materials, unless his name is used descriptively, in the context of a complete sentence or descriptive phrase, and it must be no larger or more distinct than the surrounding words in that sentence or phrase; 4) Abboud must prominently display his trademark "jaz" (or any other trademark) on any ad containing his personal name as discussed above; and 5) Should Abboud use his name as proposed in Defendants' Exhibit 187 and 188 or anything similar, he must include a disclaimer of any affiliation with JA Apparel and products sold under the Joseph Abboud trademarks.
+Such disclaimer shall be no smaller than the accompanying text in which Abboud uses his name.
+The Clerk of Court shall enter Judgment consistent with the terms of this Memorandum Opinion and Order.